 To participate in a Calvin off-campus semester program, you must have sophomore status, a minimum G.P.A. of 2.5, and you must complete the online application process.

 Give yourself plenty of time before the program application deadline.
-Our current application process is all online, but it will still take several days to complete as you have to wait for approvals from various departments across campus.
+The application process is all online, but it takes time for final approval since approvals are required from various departments across campus.

 Research Your Options

 Stop by the Off-Campus Programs Office and find a program that fits your needs and interests.

 Talk with your advisor and discuss your options.

 Look at the Calvin Off Campus Programs website or search programs on our Calvin College Horizons site.

 Make sure your passport is up-to-date (and will not expire any time in the next year), or apply for a passport.
 Obviously, our semester programs in Washington D.C. does not require you to have a passport.